SpaiR/StrongDMM/docs/README.md

 * Smooth zoom-in/zoom-out;
 * Robust "Search";
 * Improved shortcuts;
 * Robust variables editor and variables preview;
 * Optional variables sanitizing;
+* Open with CLI.

 ...and a lot more...